-- 4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part three of 'Keeping Children Safe in Education' (2019).
+- 4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part three of 'Keeping Children Safe in Education' (2020).
 This section should be read in conjunction with the school's Safer Recruitment Policy. - 4.2 The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.

-The following members of staff have undertaken Safer Recruitment training: Michelle Norbury (Headteacher)

-Nikki Sawyer (Deputy Headteacher)
+The following members of staff have undertaken Safer Recruitment training: Michelle Norbury (Headteacher) and Nikki Sawyer (Deputy Headteacher).

-Clare Kirk (Chair of Governors)

-Roy Duncan (Governor)

-4.3 Any allegation of abuse made against a member of staff or volunteer will be reported straight away to the Head Teacher or Principal.
+4.3 Any allegation of abuse made against a member of staff (including supply staff and volunteers) will be reported straight away to the Head Teacher or Principal.
 In cases where the Head Teacher or Principal is the subject of an allegation, it will be reported to the Chair of Governors.
 (See Allegations flowchart Appendix C1 (Cambridgeshire) and Appendix C2 (Peterborough).
-The school will follow the procedures set out in Part four of 'Keeping Children Safe in Education' (2019).
+The school will follow the procedures set out in Part four of 'Keeping Children Safe in Education' (2020).